bridge-core/docs/docs/guide/adavanced/custom-components.md

 # :package: Custom Components

 This page serves as an introduction to bridge.'s custom components which are available for use within your entity, block and item files.
-You will learn the following things inside this article:
+This article will cover the following topics:

 :ballot_box_with_check: What is a custom component?<br/>
 :ballot_box_with_check: How to install a custom component.<br/>